[X] CLOSEMAIN MENU

 Jose Ramon Becerra Vera is a PhD candidate in the Department of Anthropology at Purdue University, working in the Farmer Learning, Agriculture, Culture, Humanities, and Social science laboratory.
 He specializes in the political ecology of pollution, uneven exposure, and environmental and climate justice.
 Currently a National Geographic Explorer, he collects dissertation field data with community scientists in Southern California’s Inland Empire, examining uneven exposure to wildfire smoke and logistics transportation pollution.
 Through his community-centered data collection and analysis, unmasking the drivers of uneven pollution exposure, his work aims to democratize science and contribute to local and global fights for environmental and climate justice.

-CHE is partnering with Agents of Change and the Center for Environmental Health and Justice in Northern Manhattan at Columbia University to host this ongoing series featuring the stories, analyses and perspectives of next generation environmental health leaders who come from historically under-represented backgrounds in science and academia.
+CHE partners with Agents of Change and the Center for Environmental Health and Justice in Northern Manhattan at Columbia University to host this ongoing series featuring the stories, analyses and perspectives of next generation environmental health leaders who come from historically under-represented backgrounds in science and academia.
 To learn more about AOC-EJ, read the blogs, or apply for the fellowship, go to https://agentsofchangeinej.org/.